microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/postman-testing.md

 Ending with this approach has the following downside:

 - Postman Environment files are no longer being output to a local environment for hands-on manual testing.
 However, this can be solved by managing 2 scripts.
-1 script to output environment variables locally and 1 for ci.
-Of course, reintroducing the script that outputs environment files invites the opportunity for files with secrets to get checked into git.